Close links with and employment opportunities in New Zealand have led to considerable migration of Pacific peoples to New Zealand.

 The oil crisis and economic recession of the 1970s led to a reversal of aid and immigration policy.
 By the 1980s and early 1990s the aid budget allocation had fallen to less than half its 1975–76 high point of $59.7 million (around 0.5% of gross domestic product).

-Police with dogs bursting into homes at dawn, random street checks on immigration status, draconian powers for the courts and Department of Immigration, prosecutions of Pacific Islanders while others who overstayed their visas were ignored – all of these factors soured New Zealand’s relationship with Pacific Island states in the 1970s and 1980s.
+Police with dogs bursting into homes at dawn, random street checks on immigration status, draconian powers for the courts and Department of Immigration, prosecutions of Pacific Islanders while others who overstayed their visas were ignored – these factors soured New Zealand’s relationship with Pacific Island states in the 1970s and 1980s.

 In 1974 the Kirk government clamped down on people overstaying the time allowed by their visas.
-Pacific Islanders attracted the most attention, with Samoans and Tongans particularly affected, and ‘dawn raids’ by police on the homes of suspected overstayers were introduced in 1974.
+Pacific Islanders attracted the most attention, with Samoans and Tongans particularly affected, and ‘dawn raids’ by police on the homes of suspected overstayers were introduced.
 Immigration policy continued to be tightened under the National government that won power in 1975.
 Dawn raids ended in the late 1970s after considerable public outcry, including protests by the Polynesian Panthers, a group of New Zealand-born Pacific Islanders influenced by the American Black Panthers movement.

 Periodic amnesties allowed migrants to more easily acquire citizenship, but a stereotype developed of Pacific Islanders as troublesome, as school drop-outs or as bearers of health problems.
-This was sometimes exploited for political gain.
+This stereotype was sometimes exploited for political gain.